Social Sciences

 Description

 Nudges are behavioral interventions to subtly steer citizen choices by making desirable options easier or more attractive.
 These gentle encouragements are effective policy instruments in directing personal decisions without violating the principles of good governance.
 However, with a focus on individual behavior there has been less attention to nudges as a policy device for promoting decisions that are good for all of us and tackle societal challenges that require collective effort.
 During this course, we discuss a new outlook that seeks to understand how nudges may support communities in making decisions to shape desirable outcomes for the benefit of all.
 The program will be a mix of lectures and workshops; active participation by attendees who can work on their own cases is expected.
+The course comprises a one-week full time dedication with lectures, group work, and presentations.

 Lecturers